antonisdim/haystac/README.md

 ## User documentation

-`haystac` has many features and potential uses, and we encourage you to use module help menus (e.g. `haystac database --help`) to explore these options.
+`haystac` has many features and potential uses, and we encourage you to use the module help menus (e.g. `haystac database --help`) to explore these options.
 The full user documentation is available here: https://haystac.readthedocs.io/en/latest/